The following persons are eligible to apply for evaluation and rating:

 UCT internal review for NRF rating applications

-The UCT internal closing date for rating applications is 12 - 16 November 2018.
+The UCT internal closing date for rating applications is 21 November 2019 at 9:00.

-If you are unable to meet the above deadline, the alternative closing date is 12 December 2018.
+If you are unable to meet the above deadline, the alternative closing date is 17 December 2019 at 9:00.

 Applications are completed online, and applicants should click the “final submit” button when the application is complete, allowing the Research Office to access their applications.